St. Columba House, Denver

 Centennial House, Steamboat Springs

-Emily was born in Nashville, Tennessee, but spent most of her life in North Texas.
-While working towards a Bachelor’s Degree in History, she stumbled into an internship at a local museum and fell in love.
-After graduating with her Bachelor’s in 2012, she moved straight into a graduate program in Museum Studies, which she finished in 2015.
-All of this led her to the Episcopal Service Corps program, which she discovered by first finding the Tread of Pioneers Museum.
-Emily enjoys reading, sewing, playing games with friends, and walking in the woods.
-She is looking forward to returning to the feeling of a local museum, working to explore her faith, and playing in the snow, which she loves but rarely gets in Texas!
+I was born in Nashville, Tennessee, but spent most of my life in North Texas.
+In my free time I enjoy reading, sewing, playing games with friends, and quiet walks.
+While working towards a Bachelor’s Degree in History, I stumbled into an internship at a local museum and fell in love.
+After graduating with my Bachelor’s in 2012, I moved straight into a graduate program in Museum Studies, which I finished in 2015.
+All of this led me to the Episcopal Service Corps program, which I discovered by first finding the Tread of Pioneers Museum.
+I have spent the last year in the Episcopal Service Corps program in Steamboat Springs and am thrilled to be able to stay for a second year with the program and the Tread of Pioneers Museum.

 Check out our blog to read about our experiences with the Colorado Episcopal Service Corps and our partner agencies.